 Chris is an expert in state and city-led climate action with over a decade of experience working at the intersection of climate and environmental policy and politics.
 In 2018, Virginia Governor Ralph Northam appointed him to the position of Chief Deputy of the Department of Environmental Quality, where Chris focuses broadly on transportation decarbonization, environmental and climate justice, and building policy support for bold climate action.
 A native Virginian, Chris recently moved back to the Commonwealth after working at the forefront of climate and clean energy policy in the Northwest - first working for Climate Solutions, a regional climate and clean energy advocacy organization, and then as the lead transportation decarbonization advisor for the City of Seattle.
 After graduating from JMU in 2004, Chris worked on several political campaigns and in a variety of political and government roles for Governor Tim Kaine.
 He received his MPA from Seattle University in 2015.

-Michael Comer is the Digital Communications Director for House Republican Whip Steve Scalise.
+Michael Comer is the Digital Communications Director for House Majority Leader Steve Scalise.
 He is responsible for Scalise’s social media, creative, and rapid response content.
-Michael has led the Whip's digital messaging strategy through high-stakes, high-profile policy and political battles, like tax reform and impeachment.
-Previously, he ran digital communications at the Committee on Education and Labor and successfully launched two small businesses—Crozet Creamery (a homemade ice cream shop) and Wakefield (a marketing and design agency).
+Michael has led the Leader's digital messaging strategy through high-stakes, high-profile policy and political battles, like tax reform and impeachment.
+Previously, he ran digital communications for the Committee on Education and Labor and successfully launched two small businesses—Crozet Creamery (a homemade ice cream shop) and Wakefield (a marketing and design agency).